Almost Sure Convergence of Dropout Algorithms for Neural Networks: Proof of Proposition of convergence

-From these conditions the first part of \refProposition{prop:Dropout_converges} follows.
-To prove the second part of \refProposition{prop:Dropout_converges}, we have to prove that the set of stationary points $S_\mathcal{H}$ is well-behaved in the sense that $\mathcal{D}|_{S_i}(W)$ is constant.
-If an objective function is sufficiently differentiable, this is guaranteed by the Morse--Sard Theorem \cite{morse1939behavior,sard1942measure}.
+From these conditions the first part of Proposition~\ref{prop:dropout_converges} follows.
+To prove the second part of Proposition~\ref{prop:dropout_converges}, we have to prove that the set of stationary points $S_\mathcal{H}$ is well-behaved in the sense that $\mathcal{D}|_{S_i}(W)$ is constant.
+If an objective function is sufficiently differentiable, this is guaranteed by the Morse--Sard Theorem \citep{morse1939behavior,sard1942measure}.
 In the present case however we must take into account the possibility of an intersection of the set of stationary points with the boundary $\partial \mathcal{H}$.
 Assuming (N4) and (N5) provides sufficient conditions.
+The proof of Lemma~\ref{lem:Dw_is_constant_on_Si} can be found in \refAppendixSection{secappendix:Dw_is_constant_on_Si}:

 \begin{lemma} If (N2)--(N5) hold, then $\mathcal{D}(W)$ is constant on each $S_i$. \end{lemma}